Energy and carbon reduction for Wimbledon

 Energy and Carbon Reduction at the All England Lawn Tennis and Croquet Club

-In 2009, CSE was engaged by The All England Lawn Tennis and Croquet Club, more commonly known simply as 'Wimbledon', to look at opportunities for energy and carbon reduction and measuring the organisation's carbon footprint.
+In 2009, and again in 2012, CSE was engaged by The All England Lawn Tennis and Croquet Club –more commonly known simply as 'Wimbledon' – to look at opportunities for energy and carbon reduction.

 The motivation of the club was two-fold.
 Firstly, and like all organisations, it needs to lower its annual energy consumption in order to save money and to improve environmental credentials.
 The club is also required to comply with legislation such as the Carbon Reduction Commitment Energy Efficiency Scheme which is designed to raise awareness within large organisations, especially at senior level, and encourage changes in behaviour and infrastructure.